slackapi/deno-slack-sdk/README.md

 slack run
 ```

-When prompted, create the `triggers/hello_world.ts` trigger!
+When prompted, create the `triggers/hello_world.ts` trigger.
 This will send your
 trigger configuration to Slack.

 Post the `Hello world shortcut trigger` in a slack message and **use it**